arturryzhikh/SkyengApiDemo/README.md

 SkyengApiDemo is an app that allows people to search words and phrases and get their meanings to translate\

-I used mvvm + DIY bindings for maiin architecture\
+I used mvvm + DIY bindings for main architecture\
 Realm to store data\
 Memento,Builder,Delegation,Coordinator design paterns.